PianoPenguin471/RavenWeave/README.md

 4. Enjoy!

 ## Usage
 You can open the GUI of RavenWeave by pressing RShift.
-You can change this key in GUI's settings.
+You can change this key using `/gui <key>`.

 ---